 Leverage metrics provided by ZDM Proxy

-This topic provides detailed information about the metrics captured by the ZDM Proxy and explains how to interpret the metrics.
+This topic provides detailed information about the metrics captured by ZDM Proxy and explains how to interpret the metrics.

 Benefits

-The ZDM Proxy gathers a large number of metrics, which allows you to gain deep insights into how it is operating with regard to its communication with client applications and clusters, as well as its request handling.
+ZDM Proxy gathers a large number of metrics, which allows you to gain deep insights into how it is operating with regard to its communication with client applications and clusters, as well as its request handling.

-Having visibility on all aspects of the ZDM Proxy’s behavior is extremely important in the context of a migration of critical client applications, and is a great help in building confidence in the process and troubleshooting any issues.
-For this reason, we strongly encourage you to monitor the ZDM Proxy, either by deploying the self-contained monitoring stack provided by the ZDM Proxy Automation or by importing the pre-built Grafana dashboards in your own monitoring infrastructure.
+Having visibility on all aspects of ZDM Proxy’s behavior is extremely important in the context of a migration of critical client applications, and is a great help in building confidence in the process and troubleshooting any issues.
+For this reason, we strongly encourage you to monitor ZDM Proxy, either by deploying the self-contained monitoring stack provided by ZDM Proxy Automation or by importing the pre-built Grafana dashboards in your own monitoring infrastructure.

 Retrieving the ZDM Proxy metrics